AI & Data Fundamentals

 - Optical character recognition — extracting and converting text found in images or scanned documents into machine-readable text.

-- Scene and behavior understanding — going beyond identifying individual objects to infer relationships and actions between them, such as recognizing that one vehicle is turning in front of another.
+- Scene and behavior understanding — reading the relationships between objects, not just the objects.
+It can tell that one vehicle is turning in front of another.

 - Image generation — using generative models to create new images, ranging from producing realistic synthetic photos to generating an image from a text description.